Home > About IEEE

 Ms. Lach speaks Hindi and Spanish and has studied the French and Russian languages.

-In his current role as IEEE Staff Executive, Matt Loeb stimulates organization-wide strategic thinking, innovation, and the development of new, high impact and valued business opportunities.
-He is focused on increasing the influence and impact of IEEE through its global expansion and continued investment in the development of long-term collaborative partnerships with industry, academic institutions, and government.
+In his current role as IEEE Staff Executive, Matt Loeb stimulates organization-wide strategic thinking, innovation, and the development of new, highly valued business opportunities.
+He is focused on increasing the influence and impact of IEEE through the extension of its global reach and continued investment in the development of long-term collaborative partnerships with industry, academic institutions, government, and NGOs.

-Matt's responsibilities include management of IEEE's corporate planning, global business development, communications, governance, and legal functions.
+Matt's responsibilities include management of IEEE's enterprise strategy, corporate development, global business operations, governance, corporate recognition, and history functions.
 He is also the Executive Director of the IEEE Foundation, the philanthropic arm of IEEE.
-During his tenure with IEEE, Matt has provided visionary leadership, guidance, and support for IEEE's volunteer leaders resulting in such accomplishments as IEEE's entrance into electronic and digital publishing, certification, the use of social media, new programs in emerging technologies, and IEEE's focus on promoting the public understanding and appreciation of the engineering profession.
+During his tenure with IEEE, Matt has provided visionary leadership, guidance, and support for IEEE's volunteer leaders, resulting in such accomplishments as IEEE's entrance into digital publishing and certification, global expansion in Asia and Europe, new programs in emerging technologies and public policy, and efforts to increase IEEE’s public visibility and the public’s understanding and appreciation of the engineering profession.

 Matt joined the IEEE professional staff in 1994.
-Prior to his work with IEEE, Matt's career experience was in the computer and publishing industries where he held senior leadership positions in sales, marketing, product development, and acquisitions.
-Matt received the B.A. degree in Sociology from Bates College.
-He is a Certified Association Executive (CAE).
+Prior to his work with IEEE, Matt's career experience was in the computer and publishing industries, where he held senior leadership positions in sales, marketing, product development, and acquisitions.

 Patrick D. Mahoney is the Chief Marketing Officer of IEEE.
 Patrick has global staff responsibility and leads the Global Sales, Product Management, Marketing, and Corporate Communications efforts for IEEE, developing and leveraging its capabilities, the brand, and assets to support furthering IEEE’s role in fostering innovation and technological excellence.